B.C. band applies to Supreme Court of Canada over Trans Mountain expansion | CBC News

 "It is about ensuring that the sole source of drinking water within the Coldwater Indian Band's reserve is protected."

-Coldwater, a band within the Nlaka'pamux Nation, has concerns about the approved route of the Trans Mountain expansion and the risks of moving diluted bitumen through a pipeline so close to its water supply.
+Coldwater, a band within the Nlaka'pamux Nation whose reserve is located about 100 kilometres southwest of Kamloops, B.C., has concerns about the approved route of the Trans Mountain expansion and the risks of moving diluted bitumen through a pipeline so close to its water supply.

 Chief Lee Spahan said the decision to go ahead with the application to the Supreme Court happened in consultation with band members who agreed "we need to fight for our water," he said.